 "No!" she screamed, releasing her anguish and shock.
 But amidst the din of chaos inside the train, nobody heard.
 Her voice was drowned out.
 She was alone.

 There was something about a revved up motorcycle that really got your adrenaline going, Takaishi Takeru mused, unable to decide just what that something was.
 All he knew was that the cocksure grin on Yamato's face as he sat astride the motorcycle was enough to replace his adrenaline with sudden reluctance.
-If his fifteen years of being Yamato's brother had taught him anything, it was that he should never, ever, trust that grin.
+If his fifteen years of being Yamato's brother had taught him anything, it was that he should never ever trust that grin.

 Yet that didn't explain his uncontrollable urge to climb up on the motorcycle behind him.
 Logic should have made him run for cover until this moment of insanity had passed.
-Yamato had been chafing at the bit these last few days, desperate to escape the monotony of their grandmother's inaka* home.
+Yamato had been chafing at the bit these last few days, desperate to escape the monotony of their uncle's inaka* home.
 He was practically dying to do something reckless.
 But even Takeru had to admit that it was boring out here, and he wasn't the one accustomed to living like a rock star.
 Maybe that was why he found himself itching to try the motorcycle out.
 He'd always considered himself to be the smart and cautious one, but at that particular moment, he was seriously doubting that he was either.

 "Hop on.
 I'll try not to do anything too crazy," Yamato said.
 Takeru clamored up behind him.
 He didn't have a chance to tell him to start slow before Yamato pressed the gas and the motorcycle flew forward.
 Immediately, any excitement he had been feeling evaporated and he wondered what in the world had possessed him to get on this thing.